-During the reporting period, the Service received 11 notification regarding the data breach (incident) from the data controller.
+During the reporting period, the Service received a total of 4 notifications regarding the data breach (incident) from the data controllers.

 &lt;sup>3 Law of Georgia "On Personal Data Protection", Article 29 (1).

 CONSULTATIONS PROVIDED BY THE SERVICE

 The Service provides consultations on issues of personal data processing.
 Consultations are provided both orally (via telephone communications and in-person meetings) and in writing.